 Bottom line: Don’t time your home equity loan based on guesswork about what the Fed might do this year.
 If you need to get a home equity loan, go ahead.

 Even if rates drop afterward, you can relax knowing that you still got a good rate by historical standards.
 Equity loan rates averaged 7.72 percent Jan.
 22. Use Bankrate’s home equity loan search engine to find the best rates in your area.
 You’ll find the lowest rates on the shortest-term loans (say, three to five years).

 Most equity lines of credit feature variable rates and payments tied to the prime rate, which moves up and down with Fed rate actions.

 Best move now:

-Even if the Fed cuts rates later this year, your monthly payment on a home equity line of credit might not decline if it has a minimum interest rate or a minimum monthly payment.
+Even if the Fed cuts rates later this year — and that’s a big “if” — your monthly payment on a home equity line of credit might not decline if it has a minimum interest rate or a minimum monthly payment.
 Check the loan paperwork and see.

 Search for the best HELOC rate in your area.

 — Posted: Jan.
 29, 2003